jbsiraudin/jbsiraudin.github.io/blog/2021-07-20-sentences-rule.md

 In french, "pun" is translated as "jeu de mots", litteraly "game of words".
 Indeed, a pun is the result of being playful with language, but what if you tried to translate this concept to video games?

+You could end up with something ressembling **Baba is you**.

+Description de Baba is you.
-the arrangement of words and phrases to create well-formed sentences in a language.

-"the syntax of English" 2. the structure of statements in a computer language.
+The core game mechanic of Baba is you is actually _the syntax of the English language_.
+Syntax is defined as the arrangement of words and phrases to create well-formed sentences in a language.
+This definition works for linguistics as well as for computer science, where the syntax of a computer language defines the structure of statements, the "how-to write in ...".

 go see gmtk game jams